-Join Compass Working Capital and FSS stakeholders from across the country for two days of learning and networking.
-This event is an opportunity to:
+In November 2018, Compass Working Capital staff and FSS stakeholders from across the country for two days of learning and networking.
+This event was an opportunity to:

 Connect with practitioners, leaders, and other experts innovating around FSS.

 Learn from industry leaders about some of the most pressing challenges and exciting innovations in financial coaching, FSS, and the asset-building field.